 Financing is carried out via a "mixed system".

-The most important source of funding for the Family Burden Equalisation Fund is the employer’s contribution; from a fiscal point of view this is actually a tax, whereby all employers have to pay 4.5 per cent of the gross wages of their employees.
+The most important source of funding for the Family Burden Equalisation Fund is the employer’s contribution; from a fiscal point of view this is actually a tax, whereby all employers have to pay 3.7 (in special cases 3,9) per cent of the gross wages of their employees.
 General tax revenue is also used for financing, whereby certain proportions have to be contributed from income tax and corporation tax revenue.
 Additionally agricultural and forestry entities have to pay certain contributions.

 Reserve Fund for Family Benefits

-Surpluses from the operations of the Family Burdens Equalisation Fund flow into the Reserve Fund for Family Benefits, which is administered by the Minister of Families and Youth.
+Surpluses from the operations of the Family Burdens Equalisation Fund flow into the Reserve Fund for Family Benefits, which is administered by the Federal Minister for Women, Family, Integration and Media.
 The funding held in the Reserve Fund for Family Benefits are earmarked for covering possible missing amounts from the operation of the Family Burden Equalisation Fund.
 Should the means of the Reserve Fund for Family Benefits be exhausted, any possible missing amount has to be covered by federal government funding.

 The resources of the Family Burden Equalisation Fund are earmarked for the expenditure which is caused by the benefits provided according to the Family Burden Equalisation Act 1967.